Please use the links below to view full route information including descriptions, elevation profiles, interactive maps and GPS downloads.

 The path starts in Llanberis near to the Royal Victoria Hotel and climbs towards Hebron Station with great views back towards Dinorwig Slate Quarry and Elidir Fawr.
 You continue to Halfway House, with wonderful views of Moel Cynghorion, Foel Goch, Foel Gron, Moel Eilio and the Cwm Brwynog valley.
 At Halfway House you can purchase refreshments in the summer months.
 The next stage ascends towards Cwm Glas Bach with views of the Llyn Du'r Arddu lake.
 The final section takes you from Bwlch Glas to the summit where there are magnificent views over Snowdonia, Ireland, the Isle of Man, the Peak District and the Lake District.

 If you're looking for more challenging climbs to the summit you could try the Snowdon Miners Track or the Snowdon Pyg Track.
+The peak can also be reached by following a longer trail to Moel Eilio Foel Gron and Foel Goch.

 |Snowdon Miners Track||8 miles (13 km)||This route follows the Miners Track to the summit of the highest mountain in Wales.
 It is a slightly longer route than the alternative Pyg Track but has the advantage of waterside sections alongside the mountain's three beautiful lakes of Llyn Teyrn, Llyn Llydaw and Glaslyn.|